frenchcokes/vue-node-full-stack-template/Frontend/README.md

 1. Install Node.js (If you don't have it already): https://nodejs.org/en/download

 2. Install Dependencies.
+Make sure you are cd'd into this folder before running (A_Path\FullStackBoilerPlate\Frontend).
 Run this:

 ```sh
 npm install